German Bund yields near 2014 lows on Iraq worries

 Debt managers in Spain, Italy and Portugal said on Tuesday they planned to push ahead with measures to raise the average life of their debt and manage redemptions in a bid to quell concerns about a large refinancing hump.

-Italian and Spanish 10-year yields were last 1-2 bps higher at 2.78 percent and 2.68 percent, respectively.
-Both have fallen sharply this week as weak euro zone activity data rekindled speculation the ECB could launch a programme of large-scale asset purchases - or quantitative easing (QE).
+Italian and Spanish 10-year yields were last 1 bps higher at 2.78 percent and 2.67 percent, respectively.
+Both have fallen sharply this week as weak euro zone activity data rekindled speculation the European Central Bank could launch a programme of large-scale asset purchases - or quantitative easing (QE) - in the future.

 The ECB cut its key interest rates last month and promised more liquidity to banks via long-term loans called targeted long-term refinancing operations or TLTROs.
 It has signalled it would take a wait-and-see approach in the near term.

 “The grand scepticism is that TLTROs are not going to work so you’d think they’ll do QE,” one trader said.
 “They’re not going to do it this year, but the carry trade still rules.”
-(Editing by Louise Ireland)
+(Editing by Nigel Stephenson)